Connect with others who understand.

 Allergic responses are intended to protect the body from foreign invaders that may cause illness.
 However, these defenses are raised when they are not needed, causing reactions such as hives.

-How Do People With MS Experience Hives?
+How Do People With Multiple Sclerosis Experience Hives?

-A few members have experienced hives as a side effect of the medications they took for MS. “I had a [hard] time getting used to meds,” wrote one.
-“Some had bad side effects.
-I tried one medication and felt great on that until I had baseball-sized hives.
-Then, I tried another one and stopped that right away when hives started.”
-Another member shared that they “started with one drug but were only on it a couple months and broke out in huge hives.
+A few members have experienced hives as a side effect of the medications they took for MS. “I tried one medication and felt great on that until I had baseball-sized hives,” one member wrote.
+“Then, I tried another one and stopped that right away when hives started.”
+Another member shared, “I started with one drug but was only on it a couple months and broke out in huge hives.
 Then, I went on a second drug, which I started out in hives.”

 Others have experienced hives as allergic reactions to over-the-counter medications, rather than as side effects from their MS treatments.
 “I can’t take ibuprofen or Aleve,” one shared.
 “They give me horrible hives that turn into welts and make my face swell so I look like an orangutan.”